Specific requirements in the Business and Administration skill area

 Confidentiality and data protection

-- your data protection procedures as a result of the General Data Protection Regulation (GDPR) and the consequences of any breach
+If your business handles data, you will need to brief students to ensure that they understand the risks and implications of managing sensitive information, password security and access to facilities.
+They need to understand your data protection procedures as a result of the General Data Protection Regulation (GDPR) and the consequences of any breach.

 Organisation specific